Who Should Buy the Long-Term Plans?

 - Youth: Starting early in life is always the wise choice.
 As a young professional, you have just started working, and retirement is far away.
 Besides, you are entitled to a greater sum assured at lower premium rates.

 - Taxpayers: Premium paid for long-term insurance plans are eligible for exemption under Section 80C of the Income Tax Act, 1961.
-Therefore, long term plans can provide savings on taxes and benefits of life cover.
+Therefore, long term plan can provide savings on taxes and benefits of life cover.

 - Newly-weds: If you wish to secure the financial stability of your spouse, especially if your spouse is a homemaker then, buying a plan that can cover your liabilities in an unprecedented situation as a safety net is a wise choice.